-- Overseeing the whole-school approach to Mental Health, including how this is reflected in policies, the curriculum and pastoral support, how staff are supported with their own mental health, and how the school engages students and parents with students' MHWB and awareness. - Collaborating with the DSL, Deputy DSL's, SENDCO, PDC coordinator, Pastoral Support Worker, School Nurse, Assistant Mental Health Lead, Head teacher and Governing Body, as part of the school's leadership team (SLT), to outline and strategically develop MHWB policies and provisions for the school. - Coordinating with the SENDCO and MHWB support teams to provide a high standard of care to students who have MHWB difficulties. - Advising on the deployment of the school's budget and other resources to effectively meet the needs of students with MHWB difficulties. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENDCO ensuring recorded contact with external agencies, especially the MHWB support services, LA support services and MHWB support teams. - Ensuring that those teaching or working with students with MHWB difficulties are aware of their needs and have arrangements in place to meet them. - Regularly and carefully reviewing the quality of teaching for students at risk of underachievement, as a core part of the school's performance management arrangements.
+- Overseeing the whole-school approach to Mental Health, including how this is reflected in policies, the curriculum and pastoral support, how staff are supported with their own mental health, and how the school engages students and parents with students' MHWB and awareness. - Collaborating with the PLT, The PDC coordinator and Governing Body, as part of the school's leadership team (SLT), to outline and strategically develop MHWB policies and provisions for the school. - Coordinating with the SENDCO and MHWB support teams to provide a high standard of care to students who have MHWB difficulties. - Advising on the deployment of the school's budget and other resources to effectively meet the needs of students with MHWB difficulties. - In collaboration with the DSL, PLT, Pastoral Support Worker and SENCO referring students with MHWB difficulties to external services to receive external support, where required. - In collaboration with PLT ensuring contact with external agencies, especially the MHWB support services, LA support services and MHWB support teams is recorded on My Concern. - Ensuring that those teaching or working with students with MHWB difficulties are aware of their needs and have arrangements in place to meet them. - Keeping parents and relevant teaching staff up to date with any changes or concerns involving students with MHWB difficulties.